-Trauma-informed yoga (TIY) is an approach to creating a safe, sensitive space in which students can learn regulation skills through connection with the breath and increased body awareness.
+Trauma-Informed yoga (TIY) or Trauma Conscious Yoga Therapy is an approach to creating a safe, sensitive space in which students can learn regulation skills through connection with the breath and increased body awareness.

 Survivors are more likely to experience hyperarousal, hypervigilance, and increased stress hormones.
 Since trauma is stored viscerally, working with body movement is key to learning self-regulation skills.

 Principles of Trauma-Informed Yoga